 Senate Bill 17 /House Bill 45 as introduced, would have created a commission with authority to license, regulate, and inspect dog and cat breeders who possess 11 or more adult intact dogs or cats and who sell or offer to sell 20 or more dogs or cats per year, provided for “third party inspectors”, and other functions.
 A proposed amendment to SB 17 sought to regulate every person who advertises to sell a dog or cat in the state and to award governmental and law enforcement powers to a humane society.
 AKC Government Relations expressed opposition to these bills, recommended alternate language to regulate all high-volume dog sellers, and issued alerts to Alabama clubs and breeders.
 SB 17 did not advance in the Senate Committee on Governmental Affairs and HB 45 did not advance House Committee on Agriculture and Forestry.

 Senate Bill 273 permits the use of therapy dogs in certain courtroom situations.
-AKC provided talking points and information to local advocates on this bill, which passed in both houses and has been forwarded to Governor Ivey for her signature.
+AKC provided talking points and information to local advocates on this bill, which was signed into law in May 2017.

 House Bill 1717 would have required registration of anyone who sells or offers a dog for sale in the state and advertises through “public media”.
 The bill also would have defined “hobby breeder” as any person who owns one dog or cat.
 AKC expressed concerns with the bill and its impact on dog owners.
 HB 1715 was recommended for study by the House Interim Committee on Agriculture, Forestry and Economic Development.

 Senate Bill 1466/House Bill 979, among other provisions, sought to require a pet dealer to only sell or offer for sale a dog procured from a humane society, an animal shelter, or a person or entity who has not been adjudicated and issued certain citations for violating the federal Animal Welfare Act.
 “Pet dealer” was defined as any person, firm, partnership, corporation, or other association which, in the ordinary course of business, engages in the sale of more than two litters, or 20 dogs or cats, per year, whichever is greater, to the public.
 This definition included breeders of animals who sell such animals directly to a consumer.
 Per this definition, HB 979 could have been interpreted to prevent breeders from breeding and selling more than two litters or 20 dogs or cats a year.
+AKC strongly opposed this measure with numerous letters, personal and coalition advocacy, media releases, and grassroots action.
 The bills were indefinitely postponed and withdrawn from consideration.

 Senate Bill 1270 sought to provide for compensatory damages for the injury or death of a pet.
 AKC opposed this bill which would have had significant consequences for dogs and dog owners.
+AKC GR worked with a coalition of veterinary groups in opposition; providing talking points, grassroots outreach, letters, and other advocacy.
 SB 1270, which passed in the Senate Committee on Judiciary, has been indefinitely postponed and withdrawn from consideration.

-House Resolution 638, which commends the benefits and contributions of purebred dogs to the State of Georgia and recognizes May, 1, 2017 as Georgia Purebred Dog Day at the state capitol, was strongly supported by the Georgia Canine Coalition and adopted by the Georgia House of Representatives.
+House Resolution 638 commends the benefits and contributions of purebred dogs to the State of Georgia and recognizes May, 1, 2017 as Georgia Purebred Dog Day at the state capitol.
+The original measure was drafted by AKC GR and supported with broad GR advocacy efforts.
+HR 638 was also strongly supported by the Georgia Canine Coalition and adopted by the Georgia House of Representatives.

 House Bill 313 sought to require a person who transfers ownership of a dogs that is entirely or partly of the “American Pit Bull Terrier, American Staffordshire Terrier, American Bully, Staffordshire Bull Terrier, Doberman Pinscher, Rottweiler, German Shepherd, Chow Chow, Husky, Great Dane, Akita, Boxer, or Wolf Hybrid breed” to provide as part of the transaction an informational document on dog bite statistics that shall be created by the Department of Public Health.
-HB 313 was withdrawn.
+AKC GR opposed this measure, which was withdrawn.

 Originally, House Bill 1516 would have expanded the cases in which a humane society could petition a court for the forfeiture of an animal.
 This included removing the requirement that the cases be criminal in nature and removing procedural protections that were provided to defendants.
 A significantly amended version of the bill, with an effective date in 2050, then passed the Hawaii Senate.
 Subsequently, a conference committee addressed AKC’s concerns by ensuring procedural protections remain part of Hawaii law while expanding the opportunities during which a humane society could petition a court for forfeiture of an animal in a criminal case and amending the effective date.
-The conference committee’s amended version of HB 1516 was adopted by both the House and Senate on May 3.
-Now the bill awaits action by Governor David Ige.
+The conference committee’s amended version of HB 1516 was signed by the governor.

 Senate Bill 203 would have required animal owners whose animals are impounded based on an accusation to expend potentially significant funds—or else forfeit ownership of their animals—prior to any determination of guilt.
 A person unable to keep up payments would have lost their animals even if ultimately cleared of all charges.
 SB 203 was indefinitely postponed in the Senate.